 The important takeaway from knowing that certain college majors are disproportionately female or male is that there are people trying to change these demographics through “showing you the money,” and you, as a college-bound teen, could be just the person they’re looking for.
 Even more important, it’s not solely high schools and universities that are increasing efforts to even the playing field, but also the industries themselves.
 The incentives for choosing an engineering major as a female, for example, are both numerous and diverse.

-Within lucrative industries, more and more companies such as Lockheed Martin often provide opportunities for teachers to visit and learn in their facilities in order to bring hands-on experience to classrooms using the STEM (science, technology, engineering, and math) curriculum.
+Within lucrative industries, more and more companies such as Lockheed Martin often provide opportunities for teachers to visit and learn in their facilities in order to bring hands-on experience to classrooms using the STEM.
 Colleges such as Washington State University have created mentorship programs that match freshman students with practicing female engineers in the field, simultaneously connecting the student to the engineering community and helping to direct their career paths based on class interests.
 There are also general scholarships available from universities, grants from the federal government, and fellowships awarded by various associations, such as the American Association of University Women.

 For young men, similar opportunities in high-female industries are available.
 In education, a field with the greatest female-dominated gender discrepancy, universities are creating programs to encourage male teachers.
 The University of Missouri–Columbia, for example, has founded Men for Excellence in Elementary Teaching, in which participants learn “through rich discussion, through the experience and advice of veteran men teachers; through selected research publications and informative websites, videos, and other media; and through experimenting with their own classes.”
 For men in nursing, Duke University received special national recognition for high quality research and instruction that included several male nursing professors.
 More specific information for teens interested in these fields can be found in the table below.